Prediction of single-atom-thick transition metal nitride CrN$_4$ with a square-planar network and high-temperature ferromagnetism

 Then, we investigate the electronic structure of CrN$_4$ layer.
+Cr atom is located at a square plane field, whose plane symmetry is P4m affiliated to point group D$_4$.
+The five partial $d$ orbitals are divided into four group, namely d$_{xz}$/d$_{yz}$, d$_{z^2}$, d$_{xy}$, and d$_{x^2-y^2}$.
 In Fig. \ref{dos-Cr}(a), the partial density of states of Cr d$_{xz}$ (d$_{yz}$) and N p$_z$ orbitals are displayed, and they are distributed in the same energy range and take part in the formation of $\pi$-d conjugated electronic states.
 Meanwhile, along $x$ ($y$) axis direction Cr $d_{xy}$ orbital and N $p_y$ ($p_x$) make up another $\pi-d$ conjugation, shown in Fig. \ref{dos-Cr}(b).
-Namely, along Cr-N-N-Cr chain in $x$ ($y$) direction there are two kinds of $\pi-d$ conjugation, one is related to $d_{xz}$-$p_z$-$p_z$-$d_{xz}$ ($d_{yz}$-$p_z$-$p_z$-$d_{yz}$) orbitals and the other is $d_{xy}$-$p_y$-$p_y$-$d_{xy}$ ($d_{xy}$-$p_x$-$p_x$-$d_{xy}$) orbitals.
+Namely, along Cr-N=N-Cr chain in $x$ ($y$) direction there are two kinds of $\pi-d$ conjugation, one is related to $d_{xz}$-$p_z$-$p_z$-$d_{xz}$ ($d_{yz}$-$p_z$-$p_z$-$d_{yz}$) orbitals and the other is $d_{xy}$-$p_y$-$p_y$-$d_{xy}$ ($d_{xy}$-$p_x$-$p_x$-$d_{xy}$) orbitals.
 It is probably the first time that the double $\pi$-d conjugation situation is reported.
 Fig. \ref{dos-Cr}(c) displays the density of states of Cr $d_{x^2-y^2}$, N $p_x$ ($p_y$) and $s$ orbitals.
-The three orbitals are related to the Cr-N coordination bond for which the $d_{x^2-y^2}$ orbital is empty and lone pair electron comes from the hybridized states of N $p_x$ ($p_y$) and $s$ orbtials.
-The density of states of Cr $d_{z^2}$ orbitals are presented in Fig. \ref{dos-Cr}(d), and its spin up states are fully occupied and the spin down states are empty.
+The three orbitals are related to the Cr-N coordination bond for which the $d_{x^2-y^2}$ orbital is empty and lone pair electron comes from the hybridized states of N $p_x$ ($p_y$) and $s$ orbitals.
+The density of states of Cr $d_{z^2}$ orbitals are presented in Fig. \ref{dos-Cr}(d), and its spin-up states are fully occupied and the spin-down states are empty.
 The spin polarization of electrons in $d_{z^2}$, $d_{xz}$, $d_{yz}$, and $d_{xy}$ orbitals gives rise to the magnetic moment of 2 $\mu_B$ around Cr atom.
+Fig. \ref{band}(a)-(d) display the energy band structures of CrN$_4$ monolayer in ferromagnetic phase with PBE, GGA + U, SCAN, and HSE functional methods, respectively.
+The red and blue curves correspond to the spin-up and spin-down bands.
+In the energy range from -4 to 0 eV, the positions of red curves change obviously, which reflects the considerable influence of different functionals on electronic structure of CrN$_4$.
+There are two hole-type bands (blue) and one electron-type band (red) crossing the Fermi energy in Fig. \ref{band}(b) and (c), while only two blue curves cross the Fermi energy in Fig. \ref{band}(d), indicating the larger exchange splitting in HSE calculations than in GGA +U and SCAN calculations.
+The metallic properties of CrN$_4$ monolayer are tightly associated with these bands through the Fermi energy, which are made up of the delocalized electronic states due to the double $\pi$-d conjugation mentioned above.